 For example, click on the content configuration option that appears for each content type.

 Let us consider that the content translation is being enabled for the article content type.
-It provides an option to decide if each subtype entity to be translatable or not.
+It provides an option to decide if each subtype entity is translatable or not.
 We can also change the default language for a particular content type.
 Each field has an option to translate its content or not.

 The Drupal translation modules also provides an option to input the content in the language which is suitable for the user while adding content from the backend interface.
 Once the above configuration is set up and when we try to add content to the Article content type we can see a Select option with the languages installed in our site.
 We can select any language and add content in the particular language selected.